adamraider/blog/_posts/2024-06-01-component-testing.md

 ├── util_test.js
 ```

 Notice the tests.
 One test file per module.
 One or more test cases per method.
-There aren't always tests, but if so they're typically highly coupled to the structure of the code.
 With this pattern, I often find myself _fighting the existing tests rather than being emboldened by them_.

 The problem with this approach is it tightly couples the tests to the arbitrary structure of the code.